History of Cade Cunningham in Timeline

 In December 2017, early in his sophomore season at Bowie High School, Cade Cunningham suffered an injury while attempting to dunk at a tournament in Houston.

-2018: Daughter Born
+2018: Daughter Riley Born

-November 5, 2019: Committed to Oklahoma State
+November 5, 2019: Commits to Oklahoma State

-In 2019, Cade Cunningham has been a vegan since.
+In 2019, Cade Cunningham became a vegan.

-2019: Played for the United States at FIBA Under-19 World Cup
+2019: Wins Gold Medal at FIBA Under-19 World Cup

 In June 2020, after the NCAA imposed a postseason ban on Oklahoma State, Cade Cunningham announced on June 22 that he would still play for the team.